 At the forefront of the event was longtime Kalaupapa leader Bernard Punikai`a who was worried that as residents got older and their numbers got smaller, the voices of Kalaupapa might no longer be heard.
 It was Bernard’s vision to bring together family members, descendants and longtime friends to join residents in a never-ending network of support.

 Residents immediately embraced Bernard’s idea and agreed to lead sessions of the workshop.
 Longtime Kalaupapa Lion Ed Kato hosted visitors at the Kalaupapa Lion’s Den while artisans Sarah Benjamin and Cathrine Puahala greeted the group at the Kalaupapa Craft Shop.
-Kenso Seki and Olivia Breitha invited the guests into their homes – Kenso even bought beer (and soda pop) for everyone; Olivia had made a huge pot of her onolicious Portuguese bean soup that she doled out for each hungry person.
+Kenso Seki and Olivia Breitha invited the guests into their homes – Kenso even bought beer (and soda pop) that he served to everyone gathered in his living room; Olivia had made a huge pot of her onolicious Portuguese bean soup that she doled out for each hungry person.
 Bernard gave a presentation about the many musicians and composers who had been at Kalaupapa.
 Even without an official name, an ‘ohana was taking shape, hopefully giving the Kalaupapa community a sense of pride that their history would be remembered and their lifestyle preserved.

 In 2003, Bernard felt it was time to take the next step.
 He called for another gathering, this one attracting 70 residents, family members and longtime friends to a workshop in Kalaupapa.
 Ka ‘Ohana O Kalaupapa was officially organized with Bernard as Chairman of the Board and Kalaupapa residents Kuulei Bell as President, Winnie Harada as Vice President, Gloria Marks as Treasurer along with Makia Malo and Boogie Kahilhiwa serving as Directors of the Board.

-As part of our outreach over the years, the ‘Ohana has helped more than 800 family members reconnect to their Kalaupapa ancestors and/or visit Kalaupapa.
-Many of these descendants are becoming leaders of the ‘Ohana and making sure that Bernard’s vision lives on.
+As part of our outreach over the years, the ‘Ohana has helped more than 900 family members reconnect to their Kalaupapa ancestors and/or visit Kalaupapa.
+Many of these descendants -- like Char -- are becoming leaders of the ‘Ohana and making sure that Bernard’s vision lives on.